superdev0505/tik_tac_toe/README.md

 # TIC TAC TOE

+## Description
+This is react project which is for the small tic tac toe game.
+Players can play with AI bot.
+You can enjoy with our clever bot.

 ## Requirement
 - Node 14+

+## Used libraries
+- React 17.0.2
+- Tailwind CSS v3

 ## Running project
 - Install node modules by run this script